Credit Scoring: Part 10 – The Bigger Picture – Enterprise Decision Management Systems

 Overrides are a form of business decision that can overrule decisions based on a credit score cutoff value.
 Overrides can either approve applications that would have been rejected by the score cutoff, or reject applicants who would have been scored above the score cutoff.
 Reasons for overriding the model scores are based on specific company rules and exclusion criteria.

 Model management and monitoring are additional important components of an EDM system.
-For improved decision making, advanced business processes may incorporate adaptive analytic techniques through utilization of model monitoring capability and machine learning algorithms.
+For improved decision making, advanced business processes may incorporate adaptive analytic techniques through utilisation of model monitoring capability and machine learning algorithms.
 Any performance degradation of existing predictive models is captured using the model monitoring capability that, in turn, provides automated feedback into machine learning models enabling self-correction in real-time.
 This can significantly shorten a change management cycle and improve the effectiveness of the decision-making process.

-The complete credit risk decision process can be fully customized and proprietary to a financial institution.
+The complete credit risk decision process can be fully customised and proprietary to a financial institution.
 This, however, carries many risks, including complex system maintenance, human resources and high cost.
 An alternative solution would be to opt-in using a commercial EDM system that would be faster to implement, require less resources and drive cost efficiencies through investment in technology.

 Commercial EDM systems are typically equipped with visual programming features and a point-and-click user interface enabling data scientist or business analysts with no programming skills to create decision requirements diagrams, specify input parameters, control model outputs, implement business rules, run processes in parallel or direct outputs to other internal or external processes.